Panchmel Dal Recipe (Rajasthani Pancharatna Dal)

 - Drain the water and add the soaked dal in an instant pot.

-- Add water, salt, and turmeric powder and stir to combine.
+- Add 3 cups of water, salt, and turmeric powder and stir to combine.

 - Close the lid of the instant pot.
 Set the valve to the sealing position.